 Start with purpose-built education tools before exploring general platforms.
 Education-specific AI often includes built-in safeguards, curriculum alignment, and privacy protections that general tools lack.

 Google Classroom AI features integrate with existing workflows.
-The practice sets tool generates questions based on your curriculum content.
+The practise sets tool generates questions based on your curriculum content.
 The summarisation feature helps students process long texts.
 These tools sit within your familiar Google environment with school-approved data handling.

 Microsoft Copilot in Education offers similar integration for schools using Office 365.
 Reading Coach provides fluency feedback.
 The PowerPoint Designer suggests layouts based on your content.
-These incremental AI additions feel less disruptive than completely new platforms.
+These incremental AI additions feel less transformative than completely new platforms.

 Subject-specific platforms provide deeper specialisation.
 For mathematics, platforms like Educake use AI to adapt question difficulty based on student performance.
-For languages, tools like Duolingo employ AI for personalised practice sequences.
+For languages, tools like Duolingo employ AI for personalised practise sequences.
 For science, PhET Interactive Simulations now incorporate AI-suggested inquiry questions.

 Once comfortable with these focused tools, explore general-purpose AI for lesson planning and resource creation.
 Claude, ChatGPT, and similar models excel at generating first drafts that you refine with pedagogical expertise.